 Are the Chinese herbal properties of flavor and nature also based on the doctrine of signatures?

 On some level, the wei and qi of herbs is an aspect of the doctrine of signatures, albeit on a more subtle level.
 The quality of pungency, for instance is a flavor that reminds us of outward movement, agitating motion and an opening quality.
 Pungency of herbs does all of these things and the most pungent herbs resonate deeply with these properties.
 So, although not all Chinese herbs bear obvious physical manifestations as in some of the examples above, they all have properties that resonate with the impact that they have.
-But of course, this is to be expected.

 Are we discovering or inventing?